+Version 11 Revised 10-16-17

 Submittal: Listing of types of flooring and accessories (glues, etc.) used and installation methods.

+Resources: N/A
-M1.11 Eco-Friendly Ceiling Materials

-Requirement: 80% of the ceiling material meets any of the following criteria:

-- Domestically produced hardwood materials from sustainably managed forests - Material consisting of 60% recycled content of mineral wool and cellulose fiber - Material consisting of 25% recycled content glass
+M1.11 Eco-Friendly Ceiling Materials Requirement: 80% of the ceiling material meets any of the following criteria: - Domestically produced hardwood materials from sustainably managed forests - Material consisting of 60% recycled content of mineral wool and cellulose fiber - Material consisting of 25% recycled content glass - Salvaged wood.

-• Salvaged wood.

-Intent: Encourage the use of eco friendly materials

-Submittal: Listing of all ceiling materials used.

-M1.12 Locally Produced Materials

-Requirement: 80% of all new windows are from Florida manufacturers and are operable and/or one point is available if 80% of the structural materials used to build the house, on a cost basis, such as concrete, concrete block, trusses, drywall, ICFs, panelized walls, modular systems, etc., are from a Florida manufacturer.

-Points: 1 point for windows OR structural materials

-2 points for windows AND structural materials

-Intent: Reduce environmental impacts associated with the transportation of materials.
+Points: 1 Intent: Encourage the use of eco-friendly materials Submittal: Listing of all ceiling materials used.
+Resources: N/A M1.12 Locally Produced Materials Requirement: 80% of all new windows are from within a 700 mile radius of the site project, and are operable and/or one point is available if 80% of the structural materials used to build the house, on a cost basis, such as concrete, concrete block, trusses, drywall, ICFs, panelized walls, modular systems, etc., are from a Florida manufacturer.
+Points: 1 point for windows OR structural materials 2 points for windows AND structural materials Intent: Reduce environmental impacts associated with the transportation of materials.
 Submittal: Name and address of manufacturers.

-Resource: N/A

-M2 WASTE REDUCTION

-M2.1 Resource Efficient Wall System with Integral Insulation

-Requirement: Install a minimum of 80% of the first floor living area exterior walls must be Autoclaved aerated concrete (AAC), Insulated concrete forms (ICF), or Structural Insulated Panels autoclave oven.
+Resource: N/A M2 WASTE REDUCTION M2.01 Resource Efficient Wall System with Integral Insulation Requirement: Install a minimum of 80% of the first floor living area exterior walls must be Autoclaved aerated concrete (AAC), Insulated concrete forms (ICF), or Structural Insulated Panels (SIP) or a combination thereof Points: 3 Intent: AAC is composed of cement, sand, lime, and an aerating agent, which is baked in an autoclave oven.
 The result is a very lightweight insulated concrete product.
 Blocks and panels are stacked similar to bricks and held together with adhesive.